donatolab/biozentrum_block_course/Day_1/binarization/README.md

 `Pop quiz: what do the 2 values represent?`

-15. For the next steps follow the instructions in the jupyter lab notebook...
+15. For the next steps follow the instructions in the jupyter lab notebook... good luck!

-... good luck!
+16. Also, don't forget to fill out responses to Day 1 homework as you work through the jupyter notebook tasks: <a href="https://github.com/donatolab/biozentrum_block_course/tree/main/Day_1/Tasks_Day_1.pdf">Tasks_Day_1</a>